The message of Love

 God calls us to God's reality.
 God calls us into a deeper sincere and emotional reality.
 This means we will be setting ourselves up, at times, to be picked on.
 We will be wearing our hearts on our sleeves, but through faith instead of fear, because we are trusting God.
 We will no longer be relying upon others for their approval of us.
 We now seek God's character/intimacy.
 We now understand that being real, truthful, and sincere is spiritual.
 Deception is our enemy.
 The middle school attitudes and games of sarcasm create an unsafe atmosphere for intimate sharing.
 Condoning such action is teaching the group to limit sharing.
 We ought to seek out forgiveness and mercy with truth and justice.
 In each situation we will have choice of what role to take, attacker, codependents or conflict avoider, victim, or spiritual leader in truth and accountability.
 Let us put on the full armor of God as we seek out intimate relationships with other believers.

 Let's examine God's character for a minute: Mercy forgiveness, love, kindness, compassion, patience, endurance, and peace.
 Although we are certainly to practice these principles with ourselves the bible describes our use of them to be with others.
 And if we are not practicing these principles with others then we are not doing it in a manner which mirrors the bible's description.
 Solitude is a great way to enlarge our inward understanding about our thought life, but too much of it can disengage us from productive spiritual participation in God's principles.
-Honest and sincere compliments are an excellent way to build love, hope, and encouragement.
+To experience love, mercy, forgiveness, compassion, and empathy its best to get out of ourselves and engage with others.
+Through engagement with others we can better understand where our weaknesses lie; impatience, judgement, resentment, and fear.

 Romans 12:9 Love must be sincere.
 Hate what is evil; cling to what is good.
 10 Be devoted to one another in love.
 Honor one another above yourselves.
 11 Never be lacking in zeal, but keep your spiritual fervor, serving the Lord.
 12 Be joyful in hope, patient in affliction, faithful in prayer.
 13 Share with the Lord’s people who are in need.
 Practice hospitality.